 Working out on your period is a topic that was suggested to me by a reader.

 And I think it’s a good one!

-Since the entire female population has to deal with this, I don’t know why I haven’t talked about it before!
+Since the entire female population has to deal with Aunt Flo, I don’t know why I haven’t talked about this before!

 But can I just take a little moment to rant?

 amzn_assoc_search_bar = "false";

 amzn_assoc_ad_type = "smart";